How to Assess & Improve Your Company’s Security Posture

 Once you’ve identified the biggest threats facing your business, it’s helpful to create a detailed plan for how to manage each risk.

-These plans can then be stored in an incident management plan, which is a document that helps an organization return to normalcy as quickly as possible when a risk event occurs.
+These plans can then be stored in an incident response plan, which is a document that helps an organization return to normalcy as quickly as possible when a risk event occurs.

 Your incident management plan should list clear roles and responsibilities for team members.